While others choose eyewear that’s just good enough, our extraordinary fans never compromise.

 - SKU: CR073

 With unique bayonet temples, pilots are able to easily fit our eyewear under their helmets — but you’ll appreciate the comfort under hats just the same.
-All of our frames also come with a lifetime guarantee for us to fix any broken solder joints so you can fearlessly take them around the world.
+All of our frames also come with a guarantee for us to fix any broken solder joints so you can fearlessly take them around the world.

 Our lenses are designed for superior optics with proprietary SkyTec™ technology.
 Mineral Glass Lenses are ground for distortion-free optical clarity and chemically tempered to resist breakage and scratching.
 Lite Lenses are made from a hypoallergenic macromolecule that couples optical clarity with lightweight durability.